isharkov/qtlib-settings/README.md

 # libqt-settings

-Qt module for saving and restoring object fiellds to file.
+Qt library for easy saving and restoring object fiellds to file.

 ## Installation
  1. clone git repository to your project